rich-strain/fluffy-parakeet/README.md

 ## Description

-A CMS-style blot where developers can publish their posts and comment on each other's posts as well.
+A CMS-style blog where developers can publish their posts and comment on each other's posts as well.

 ## Table Of Contents